Kafr Nasij

 Kafr Nasij (كفر ناسج, also spelled Kafar Nasej) is a village in the al-Sanamayn District of the Daraa Governorate in southern Syria.
 Nearby localities include al-Tiha to the west, Aqraba and al-Harra to the southwest, Zimrin to the south, Kafr Shams to the southeast, Deir al-Adas to the east and Kanakir to the north.
 In the 2004 census by the Central Bureau of Statistics (CBS), Kafr Nasij had a population of 2,381.

 History

+Seven ancient basalt houses were documented in Kafr Nasij during a 1970s archaeological survey.
+Likely built as residences for wealthy individuals, these structures are believed to date back to the Roman period, around the 2nd and 3rd centuries CE, with some still standing and occupied at the time of the 1970s survey.

 A Ghassanid monastery of stylites was located in Kafr Nasij which was part of Batanea during the Byzantine era (4th-7th centuries).